Providing access to cost-efficient, replicable, safe and flexible CCUS

 ACCSESS will improve CO2 capture integration in industrial installations (20-30% cost cuts) as a key element to accelerate CCUS implementation, address the full CCUS chain and the societal integration of CCUS.

-ACCSESS aims to increase the societal understanding of CCS technologies, and how they can contribute to the development of a low-carbon society.
+ACCSESS aims to increase the societal understanding of CCUS technologies, and how they can contribute to the development of a low-carbon society.

-As such, the project has created a series of videos explaining core CCS concepts in relation to the four industrial sectors being examined in ACCSESS: pulp and paper, cement, waste-to-energy, and biorefineries.
+As such, the project has created a series of videos explaining core CCUS concepts in relation to the four industrial sectors being examined in ACCSESS: pulp and paper, cement, waste-to-energy, and biorefineries.

 World-renowned partners